mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 <a id="enable-jsdebug" />
 #### "Enable JavaScript debug"

 After enable this options JavasScripts's console log and errors messages processed by the application.
-Last string of output placed on [special debug page](/default/JSDebug.html) which can be quickly accessed from page header by button <button id="btnDebugH" onclick="Android.debugButtonCallback()"> D </button>
+Last string of output placed on [special debug page](/default/JSDebug.html) which can be quickly accessed from page header by button <button onclick="Android.debugButtonCallback()"> D </button>
 which apeared in page header automaticaly after enabling this option.

 #### "Actions buttons show/hide"

-Any of action buttons exclude <button id="btnSettings" onclick="Android.prefButtonCallback()"> &#x1f527; </button> and <button onclick="BLOCK_Android.editButtonCallback(PFN)"> &#x270e; </button> can be disabled or enabled.
+Any of action buttons exclude <button onclick="Android.prefButtonCallback()"> &#x1f527; </button> and <button onclick="BLOCK_Android.editButtonCallback(PFN)"> &#x270e; </button> can be disabled or enabled.
 This option effective only at html page creation time.
 If you want to add remove buttons on already created page you need to set option an regenerate (delete and the visit) html page.

 - - -